Likoma Island LOCAL’s GUIDE [Things To Do – Facts – Photo Gallery]

 Likoma Island People

-roam around with a camera, people will ask for pictures
+roam around with a camera, and people will ask for pictures

 There are a bunch of basic guesthouses in Likoma Village, mostly around the two ferry arrival points.

-Those have simple rooms with mosquito net, shared bathrooms, and usually a cheap restaurant serving local food (mostly nsima with usypa and local chicken/goat).
+Those have simple rooms with mosquito nets, shared bathrooms, and usually a cheap restaurant serving local food (mostly nsima with usypa and local chicken/goat).

 Prices go from 2,000 to 6,000 kwacha for a single/double room.